Using iterated local alignment to aggregate trajectory data into a traffic flow map: Local alignment of route segments for flow aggregation

 More complex situations arise when other linestrings touch the candidate linestring, but are not candidates themselves for blending.
 Since line blending projects the candidates to the reference linestring, then we have to also project these other linestrings to avoid leaving a gap in the updated flow map.
-This procedure \code{ST\_SNAP\_CAND\_TOUCH} is outlined in Algorithm~\ref{alg:st-snap-cand-touch}.
-The inputs are the reference linestring $\bbf_\rref$, the $n_{\mathcal{F}_\cand}$ candidate linestrings $\mathcal{F}_\cand$, the $n_{\mathcal{F}_\candt}$ candidate-touching linestrings $\mathcal{F}_\candt$, and the snap tolerance $\varepsilon_S$.
-In Steps~1--8, we iterate over each candidate-touching linestring.
-In Steps~2--3, we compute the intersection points between the candidate-touching linestring and the boundary points of the candidate linestrings, and the respective distances.
-In Steps~4--7, if this intersection point is within $\varepsilon_S$ distance to the boundary points of $\bbf_\rref$, then we snap the candidate-touching linestring to the closest boundary point.
-In Step~8, if the intersection point is not within $\varepsilon_S$ distance, then we snap it to the nearest point on $\bbf_\rref$.
-These snapping operations are similar to those in Steps~15--16 in \code{ST\_SNAPNODE} in Algorithm~\ref{alg:st-snapnode}, and ensure that we maintain connectivity between $\mathcal{F}_\candt$ and $\bbf_\rref$.
-In Step~9, we collate these snapped linestrings.
+The inputs to Algorithm~\ref{alg:st-snap-cand-touch} (\code{ST\_SNAP\_CAND\_TOUCH}) are the reference linestring $\bbf_\rref$, the candidate-touching linestrings $\mathcal{F}_\candt$, and the snap tolerance $\varepsilon_S$.
+The output are the snapped candidate-touching flow linestrings $\mathcal{F}^*_\candt$, which maintain connectivity between $\mathcal{F}^*_\candt$ and $\bbf_\rref$.

-Figure~\ref{fig:flow5}(a) is an illustration of \code{ST\_SNAP\_CAND\_TOUCH} with the reference $ABC$ with flow $f_{ABC} = 7$ (blue), the candidate linestring $AD$ with flow $f_{AD} = 2$ (orange), and the blending buffer zone with blend tolerance $\varepsilon=4$~m (light blue).
-The candidate-touching linestring $\bbf_\candt=(5,DE)$ (purple) touches the candidate $AD$ at $D$.
-The orange line is entirely within the pale blue buffer zone around the blue reference line, whereas the purple line extends outside of the buffer zone and so is not a candidate for blending to the reference linestring.
-If we apply \code{ST\_LINEBLEND} to blend the candidate linestring, then $D$ is projected to $D'$ to lie on the reference linestring, i.e. $\bbf_\cand^*=(2, ABD')$.
-If we apply \code{ST\_SNAP\_CAND\_TOUCH} to the candidate-touching linestring, then as the intersection point $D$ is less than $\varepsilon_S=4$~m from the boundary points of $\bbf_\rref$, it is projected to the boundary point $C$, i.e. $\bbf^*_\candt=(5, CE)$.
-Thus line blending, candidate-touching snapping and flow aggregation yields that $\bbf^*_\candt=(5, CE)$ remains connected to $\bbf_\rref^* = (9, ABD'C)$.
+Figure~\ref{fig:flow5}(a) is an illustration of \code{ST\_SNAP\_CAND\_TOUCH} with the reference $(7,AB)$ (blue), the candidate linestring $(2,AD)$ (orange), and the blending buffer zone with blend tolerance $\varepsilon=4$\,m (pale blue rectangle).
+The candidate-touching linestring $\bbf_\candt=(5,CD)$ (purple) touches the candidate $AC$ at $C$.
+The orange line is entirely within the pale blue buffer zone, whereas the purple line extends outside of the buffer zone and so is not a candidate for blending to the reference linestring.
+If we apply \code{ST\_LINEBLEND} to blend the candidate linestring, then $C$ is projected to $C'$ to lie on the reference linestring, i.e., $\bbf_\cand^*=(2, AC')$.
+If we apply \code{ST\_SNAP\_CAND\_TOUCH} with snap tolerance $\varepsilon_S=4$\,m to the candidate-touching linestring, then the intersection point $C$ is projected to the boundary point $B$, i.e., $\bbf^*_\candt=(5, BD)$.
+Thus line blending, candidate-touching snapping, and flow aggregation yields that $\bbf^*_\candt=(5, BD)$ remains connected to $\bbf_\rref^* = (9, AC'B)$.